How to Self-Host Focalboard with Docker Compose

 Important: Maintenance Status

 Focalboard’s standalone version is no longer actively maintained by Mattermost.
-The last release (v8.0.0) was June 2024.
+The last standalone Docker image (v7.11.4) was September 2023. v8.0.0 exists only as a Mattermost plugin — no standalone Docker image was published.
 Mattermost has shifted Focalboard’s functionality into the Mattermost plugin system as “Mattermost Boards.”
 The standalone Docker image still works, but it won’t receive security patches or new features.

 If you’re starting fresh, consider Vikunja (similar flexibility, actively maintained) or Planka (simpler Kanban).
 If you’re already running Mattermost, use the built-in Boards plugin instead of the standalone version.